CrowStudio/ATtiny85_Servo_controller/README.md

 # TinyServo
-Trying to make a servo function with higer resolution than 8-bit for ATtiny85
+Trying to make a servo function with higer resolution than 8-bit that will work with a ATtiny85